philoushka/LargeFileSplitter/readme.md

 ####Running The Splitter App####

+**The only requirement**: You'll need .NET Framework 4.5 installed on the machine.

 The application will ask you for 2 pieces of information:

-- the file to split
+- the file to split (the source file)
-- how many files you want
+- how many files you want (the target files)

 **Sending Arguments**